usame-algan/cf7-zoom-webinar-registration/README.md

 ## Setup

 1. After plugin activation you can save your `API Key` and `API Secret` in the Settings Page
 2. The plugin looks for field names prefixed with `cf7zwr-`.
 The rest of the field name should be according to the [Zoom API reference](https://marketplace.zoom.us/docs/api-reference/zoom-api/webinars/webinarregistrantcreate).
-For example if you want to save the first name of a registrant the field should be named `cf7zwr-first_name`.
+For example if you want to save the first name of a registrant the field should be named `cf7zwr-first_name`
-3. The webinar ID needs to be saved with the form under `Additional Settings`.
-The Syntax is `webinar_id: {your webinar id without whitespaces}`
+3. The webinar ID can be saved within the form settings inside the `Zoom` panel

 ## License